Careers360 Logo

 Union Territory of Jammu and Kashmir and Union Territory of Ladakh Candidature Candidates

-The Supernumerary seats for Union Territory Jammu and Kashmir and Union Territory of Ladakh Migrant candidature candidates shall be allotted to the eligible candidates as in 5(6) on the basis of merit in the entrance test conducted by the appropriate authority or in the manner a prescribed by the appropriate authority, further if seats remains vacant then the seats shall be allotted to the Union Territory of Jammu and Kashmir and Union Territory of Ladakh Migrant candidature candidates on the basis of CET conducted by the competent authority.
+The Supernumerary seats for Union Territory Jammu and Kashmir and Union Territory of Ladakh Migrant candidature candidates shall be allotted to the eligible candidates as in 5(6) based on merit in the entrance test conducted by the appropriate authority or in the manner a prescribed by the appropriate authority, further if seats remains vacant then the seats shall be allotted to the Union Territory of Jammu and Kashmir and Union Territory of Ladakh Migrant candidature candidates based on CET conducted by the competent authority.

 1. Application Form Filling, Submission, and Admission Centres

-The eligible candidate shall fill the online application form, take the printout, upload scanned copies of the required documents and send duly filled in and signed application form by speed post / courier / by hand delivery for verification & confirmation to the admission centre designated by the competent authority for these admissions.
+The eligible candidate shall fill the online application form, take the printout, upload scanned copies of the required documents and send the duly filled-in and signed application form by speed post/courier / by hand delivery for verification & confirmation to the admission centre designated by the competent authority for these admissions.

 • The application should reach on or before the last date as notified.
-Applications received after the last date or incomplete application will not be verified and confirmed and the name of such candidate will not appear in the merit list prepared for the purpose of CAP.
+Applications received after the last date or incomplete applications will not be verified and confirmed, and the name of such a candidate will not appear in the merit list prepared for CAP.

 • The candidates whose names do not appear in the merit list(s) will not be able to participate in the entire Admission Process.

-1. Counselling round for Union Territory of J and K Union Territory of Ladakh Migrant Candidates at identified Admission Centre
+1. Counselling round for the Union Territory of Jammu & Kashmir, the Union Territory of Ladakh, and Migrant Candidates at the identified Admission Centre

 • The candidates shall produce the documentary evidence strictly as per the Proforma(s) in support of their claims.